unfoldingWord/oce-editor-tools/packages/mui-core/src/components/PrintDrawer.md

 ```

-## PrintModal demo 2 - with OBS content
+## PrintDrawer demo 2 - with OBS content

-The demo demonstrates how to use the PrintModal with markup content.
+The demo demonstrates how to use the PrintDrawer with markup content.

 ```js